 - DC's back to not referencing them due to Archie getting the rights back and because of the Reboot.

 - Milestone Media, the creators of the Milestone Comics line (including Static), originally had them published via DC Comics, but as their own distinct universe.
 DC eventually struck a deal with Milestone to bring the characters into the DCU proper, as well as the Static Shock TV show getting pushed into The DCAU.
+Later on, they struck another deal so that Milestone would be its own distinct universe again, this time as part of the DC Multiverse.

 - The Wildstorm Comics universe.
 Originally part of a loosely-defined Image Comics universe, Wildstorm was integrated into the DCU Multiverse as "Earth-50" with a series of crossovers involving Superman, Majestic, and Captain Atom.